 Easy Lemon Pasta – the perfect dish to bring to your summer cookout or any get-together!

-There are so many different ways to make lemon pasta, but this is my simple take on it!
-I have probably made this recipe a hundred times and my kids specifically request it – it is ALWAYS a hit!
+There are so many different ways to make lemon pasta, but this is my simple take on it.
+I have probably made this recipe a hundred times and my kids specifically request it – it is ALWAYS a hit – and is perfect for a cookout or family get-together.
+Serve with some Grilled Chicken Breast and Grilled Broccoli for a complete, delicious meal!

 Yes!!
 Actually I think it tastes better if you make it a day ahead of time!